flare-foundation/go-flare/README.md

 go-flare is a modified version of [avalanchego@v1.7.18](https://github.com/ava-labs/avalanchego/releases/tag/v1.7.18) + [coreth@v0.8.16](https://github.com/ava-labs/coreth/releases/tag/v0.8.16) that incorporates the Flare Specific Features such as Prioritized contract handling and invoking Flare daemon contract.

-This code also supports Coston Network node deployment from the version v0.6.6 onward.
-Note: transition for Coston network to this code should be done before **July 23, 2024, 12:00:00 UTC**.
+This code also supports Songbird Network (and Coston testnet) node deployment from the version v0.6.6 onward.

+ Note: the transition for the Songbird network to this code should be done before **October 29, 2024, 12:00:00 UTC** while the transition for the Coston network is already in effect since July 23, 2024, 12:00:00 UTC.

 ## System Requirements
 - go version 1.21.8